What are Cybersecurity Preventive Measures? 10 protection tactics 2025

 Sometimes the bad guy can lock your entire device by the denial of you from the operating system and show a lock screen with his demand, either claiming money or something like that.
 This is a different kind of Ransomware attack.
 Or they can steal your info or credentials (Bank accounts, userID, credit card number, etc) and sell out on the Dark Web.

-At times, they allure you through social media to visit a malicious website or scan a QR code, resulting in getting Ransomware infected.
-So, virtuality or tech evolving also parallelly escalating the surface of Cyberthreat, which points us to be careful a thousand times better than previous.
+At times, they lure you through social media to visit a malicious website or scan a QR code, resulting in getting Ransomware infected.
+So, virtuality or tech evolving also parallelly escalating the surface of Cyberthreat, which points us to be careful a thousand times better than previously.

 Now, let me give you some heinous Ransomware attacks that have happened recently.